We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Pitting edema is a common symptom.
 It is usually not a cause for concern in itself, but many underlying conditions require treatment, sometimes urgently.

 Edema should not cause any long-term complications.
-After working with a doctor, many people find lasting relief from the symptom.
+After working with a healthcare professional, many people find lasting relief from the symptoms.